Mauritius: Rodrigues Island

-The autonomous island of Rodrigues is located 560 km to the east of Mauritius, with an area 108 km2.
+The autonomous island of Rodrigues is located 300 NM to the east of Mauritius, with an area 108 km2.
 Rodrigues is a volcanic island rising from a ridge along the edge of the Mascarene Plateau.
 The island is hilly with a central spine culminating in the highest peak, Mont Limon at 398 m.
 The island also has a coral reef and extensive limestone deposits.
 According to Statistics Mauritius, at 1 July 2019, the population of the island was estimated at 43,371.

 Chagos Archipelago

-The Chagos Archipelago is composed of atolls and islands, and is located approximately 2,200 kilometres north-east of the main island of Mauritius.
-The islands are set to be transferred to Mauritius in 2025, having previously formed the British Indian Ocean Territory, with the exception of Diego Garcia, which remains under British administration on a 99-year lease.
+The Chagos Archipelago is composed of atolls and islands, and is located approximately 1,200 nmi north-east of the main island of Mauritius.
+The islands are set to be transferred to Mauritius in 2026, having previously formed the British Indian Ocean Territory, with the exception of Diego Garcia, which remains under British administration on a 99-year lease.

 To the north of the Chagos Archipelago are Peros Banhos, the Salomon Islands and Nelsons Island; to the south-west are The Three Brothers, Eagle Islands, Egmont Islands and Danger Island.
 Diego Garcia is in the south-east of the archipelago.
 In 2016, the Chagossian population was estimated at 8,700 in Mauritius, including 483 natives; 350 Chagossians live in the Seychelles, including 75 natives, while 3,000, including 127 natives, live in the UK (the population having grown from the 1200 Chagossians who moved there).

 St. Brandon

-St. Brandon, also known as the Cargados Carajos shoals, is located 402 km northeast of Mauritius Island.
-Saint Brandon is an archipelago composed of the remnants of the lost micro continent of Mauritia and consists of five island groups, with between 28 and 40 islands in total, depending on seasonal storms, cyclones, and related sand movements.
-In 2008, the Privy Council (United Kingdom) judgment (Article 71) confirmed Raphaël Fishing Company as "the holder of a Permanent Grant of the thirteen islands mentioned in the 1901 Deed (transcribed in Vol TB25 No 342) subject to the conditions therein referred to".
+St. Brandon, also known as the Cargados Carajos shoals, is located 217 nmi northeast of Mauritius Island.
+Saint Brandon is an archipelago composed of the remnants of the lost micro continent of Mauritia.
+It consists of five island groups, with between 28 and 40 islands in total, depending on seasonal storms, cyclones, and related sand movements.
+In 2008, the Privy Council (United Kingdom) judgment confirmed Raphaël Fishing Company as "the holder of a Permanent Grant of the thirteen islands mentioned in the 1901 Deed (transcribed in Vol TB25 No 342) subject to the conditions therein referred to".
 In 2002, St. Brandon was classified in 10th place globally by UNESCO for inclusion as a World Heritage Site well ahead of any other Mauritian candidates at the time.

-On 8 May 2024, the Saint Brandon Conservation Trust was launched internationally at the Corporate Council on Africa in Dallas, Texas.
+In May 2024, the Saint Brandon Conservation Trust was launched internationally at the Corporate Council on Africa in Dallas, Texas.
 The trust's mission is to protect, restore and conserve St. Brandon.

 Agaléga Islands

-The twin islands of Agaléga are located some 1000 km to the north of Mauritius.
+The twin islands of Agaléga are located some 500 nmi to the north of Mauritius.
 Its North Island is 12.5 km long and 1.5 km wide, while its South Island is 7 by 4.5 km.
 The total area of both islands is 26 km2.
 According to Statistics Mauritius, at 1 July 2019, the population of Agaléga and St. Brandon was estimated at 274.